Material information included in TA6 Property information form

 The updated form includes the information the National Trading Standards Estate and Letting Agency Team (NTSELAT) says should be disclosed on property listings in its material information in property listings (sales) guidance.

-This guidance is designed to help estate agents comply with the Consumer Protection from Unfair Trading Regulations 2008 by putting key information about a property in marketing materials, so consumers can make better informed decisions when looking for a property to buy.
+It advises them to put key information about a property in marketing materials so consumers can make better informed decisions when looking for a property to buy.

 About the changes

-The fifth edition of the TA6 Property Information Form is published as a single form in two parts:
+The fifth edition of the TA6 Property information form is published as a single form in two parts:

 • Part 1 provides the material information needed by estate agents to market a property.
 Some of this information will also be used by solicitors and conveyancers in the conveyancing process

-The TA6 Property Information Form changes include:
+The TA6 Property information form changes include:

 • property details: including the unique property reference number (UPRN) and council tax band of the property

-• tenure, ownership and charges: whether the property is freehold, leasehold, shared ownership or commonhold; and details of the costs, such as ground rent and service charges
+• tenure, ownership and charges: whether the property is freehold, leasehold, shared ownership or commonhold, and details of the costs, such as ground rent and service charges

 • parking: including the cost of parking permits and whether the property has electric vehicle (EV) charging